 It would seem difficult to fulfil all of these requirements simultaneously.
 However, we decided on a licensing model which addresses these concerns, and provides what we believe to the best compromise.

-Radicle-link: GPL With Classpath Exception
+Radicle-link: GPLv3 With Radicle Linking Exception

 We did consider a further refinement of this, which would have involved drafting a custom version of the exception which has an additional requirement: that the exception only applies when the radicle-link code implements the radicle-link protocol.
 If any changes are made to the radicle-link protocol which bring it outside the specification, then the exception would not apply, meaning that any code linked to that component and distributed would also have to be released under GPL (without the benefit of the exception).
+However, a simpler way of achieving a very similar end is to adopt the exception applied to LibGit2, with one small change.
+We also looked at using the Classpath Exception, but we felt this was a little more complex to understand.
+We feel our exception, better preserves Radicle’s “libre” intentions.
+The exception reads as follows:

 Developers may also wish to implement the protocol in their own code.
 We propose that a licensing scheme is developed around the “radicle” trademark, allowing anyone providing code which completely and effectively implements the radicle-link protocol, to use a trade mark such as “radicle compatible”.
 We will publish more information about the licensing policy as it develops.